swifdroid/docs/docs/app/index.md

 It provides an extensive set of components, including AndroidX, Flexbox, and Material Design.

 Offering a **SwiftUI**-like declarative syntax for everything, **Droid framework** simplifies the process of developing Android applications in Swift by providing a high-level API that abstracts away many complexities of the Android platform and completely hides the underlying JNI layer.

+!!! warning ""
+    The application documentation is under active development.
+If you encounter any 404 pages or typos, please be patient – new content is being added every day.